Introducing SigNoz Foundry for your One Config, One Command Deployment

 deployment:

-mode: systemd
+mode: docker

 Try It, Cast It, Tell Us

-With that said, we are actively developing Foundry and want to hear how it fits into your infrastructure and workflows.
+We are actively developing Foundry and want to hear how it fits into your infrastructure and workflows.
 Learning from real user experiences will help us build features that matter to you, our users.

 Your feedback is the roadmap.

-You can also join our slack community to interact with SigNoz maintainers and other community users.
+You can also join our Slack community to interact with SigNoz maintainers and other community users.